1. Skip to content

 How does the Electoral College work?

-The US government is comprised of the theoretically coequal executive branch (the president and Cabinet), the judicial branch (the Supreme Court) and the legislative, or lawmaking, branch (Congress).
+The US government is comprised of the theoretically coequal executive branch (the president and Cabinet), the judicial branch (the Supreme Court) and the legislative branch (Congress).
 Congress is made up of two entities: the House of Representatives and the Senate.

-Each state has two members of the Senate.
+Each state has two members in the Senate.
 They represent the entire state at the federal level.
-House representatives represent individual districts within a state.
+Congresspeople the House of Representatives represent individual districts within a state.

 The number of congressional representatives a state has is determined via the US Census, which counts the population every 10 years.

-California is the most densely populated state, so it has the highest number of representatives: 52.
+California is the state with the highest population, so it has the highest number of representatives: 52.
 States with relatively small populations, such as Alaska, only have a single representative.

-Alaska has three: one for its House representative, and two for its Senators.
+Alaska has three electoral votes: one for its House representative and two for its senators.

-Altogether, there are 538 members of Congress, and therefore 538 electoral votes up for grabs in the US presidential race — 270 are needed to win the election.
+Altogether, there are 535 members of Congress, and with three electors in Washington D.C. that means there are 538 electoral votes up for grabs in the US presidential race — 270 are needed to win the election.

 When US citizens vote in the presidential election, they are voting for the candidate's electors.
-In most states, if a candidate wins the general population vote, they will receive all its electors.
-If Kamala Harris wins the majority vote in California, for example, she will get all 54 electoral votes.
+In most states, the candidate who wins the state's population vote receives all the state's electors.
+For example, the candidate who wins the popular vote in California — regardless of the margin of victory — would get all 54 electoral votes.

 Maine and Nebraska are the only states that do not award all electors to a single candidate based on the majority vote.
 In both of these states, electoral votes can be split between candidates based on how the population voted.

-Although there is no constitutional law requiring electors to vote for the candidate who receives the majority vote in their state, it is extremely rare for electors to vote against their party.
-According to the US Office of the Federal Registrar, "more than 99% of electors have voted as pledged" in US political history.
+Although there is no constitutional law requiring electors to vote for the candidate who receives the majority vote in their state, it is extremely rare for electors to vote against the will of their state's voters.
+According to the US Office of the Federal Registrar, "more than 99% of electors have voted as pledged."

 Can a candidate lose the popular vote and still become president?

 Yes.
 This has occurred five times in US history.
-Donald Trump lost the popular vote by some 3 million but won the Electoral College in 2016.
-George W. Bush lost the popular vote but won the College against Al Gore in 2000.
+In 2016, Donald Trump lost the popular vote by some 3 million votes but won the Electoral College.
+George W. Bush lost the popular vote but won the Electoral College against Al Gore in 2000.
 In the 1800s, it occurred three times.

 Swing states, or battleground states, could 'swing' either way to Democratic or Republican candidatesImage: Paul Sancya/AP/picture alliance